Poèmes saturniens

 Poèmes saturniens is the first collection of poetry by Paul Verlaine, first published in 1866.

-Verlaine was linked with the Parnassien movement in French poetry.
-He published his first poem in their journal, Revue du Progrès moral, littéraire, scientifique et artistique, in August 1863.
-Poèmes saturniens is thought to be a partial re-working of an earlier collection planned under the title Poèmes et Sonnets.
+At the time of the collection's publication, Verlaine was linked with the Parnassien movement in French poetry.
+He published his first poem, 'Monsieur Prudhomme', in their journal, Revue du Progrès moral, littéraire, scientifique et artistique, in August 1863.
+His poetry featured in Le Parnasse contemporain and Poèmes saturniens collects all but one of the poems he published there.
+The collection is thought to be a partial re-working of an earlier collection planned under the title Poèmes et Sonnets.

 The collection is divided into sections under the headings: